 Example 4: interview with Dr. Glen White on his experience with concerns surveys

 Dr. Glen White wears many hats at the University of Kansas.
-In addition to his position as an Associate Professor in the Department of Human Development and Family Life, he is Director of the Research Group on Rehabilitation and Independent Living and Co-Director of the Research and Training Center on Independent Living.
+In addition to his position as an Associate Professor in the Department of Human Development and Family Life, he is Co-Director of the Research and Training Center on Independent Living.
 Dr. White has worked extensively with the concerns report method and we asked him to relate some of his experiences.